-In this article, you will learn about eleven types of leadership styles and how each one differs from one another.
+In this article, you will learn about eleven styles of leadership and how each one differs from one another.

 Top 11 Leadership Styles Followed by Great Leaders

-Here are eleven different types of leadership styles that best leaders adopt.
+Here are eleven different leadership styles that best leaders adopt.

 - Coaching Style Leadership

 - Visionary Leadership

 - Servant Leadership

 - Democratic Leadership

 - Transactional Leadership

 Although, there is a huge debate around whether to consider coaching style leadership as a leadership style or not but the fact it is that it is one of the most effective leadership styles out there.
 In this leadership style, a leader must play the role of a teacher and a coach.
 Leaders following this leadership style focus on nurturing the strengths of every team member and develop strategies that help their teamwork cohesively.
 Moreover, such leaders might also encourage team members to expand their skill set by learning new skills.